-Original

-Aggregate

-Pro Forma

-Adjustments (in thousands of U.S.

-dollars)

-Aggregate cash consideration to be paid to Navios in exchange for acquisition of vessels:

-Gross proceeds on issuance of common units \$210,000

-Estimated underwriting fees and offering expenses (16,700)

-Net proceeds on issuance of common units 193,300

-Incurrence of debt, net of financing costs and cash retained 160,000

-Aggregate cash consideration to be paid to Navios in exchange

-for acquisition of vessels \$353,300

-Less: carrying amounts of assets and liabilities assumed from Navios Maritime:

-Vessels \$ 139,905

-Favorable lease terms \$ 57,384

-Accounts receivable, net 552

-Prepaid expenses and other current assets 1,714

-Deferred drydocking and special survey costs, net 1,499

-Total assets assumed (at carrying amounts) 201,054

-Accounts payable 1,426

-Accrued expenses 1,732

-Deferred voyage revenue 1,694

-Short-term backlog liability 400

-Unfavorable lease terms 7.654

-Total liabilities assumed (at carrying amounts) 12,906

-Net assets assumed (at carrying amounts) \$ 188.148

-Deemed dividend to parent (excess of cash consideration paid φ 100,140

-over net assets assumed) \$ 165,152

-,
+Original Aggregate Pro Forma Adjustments (in thousands of U.S. dollars) Aggregate cash consideration to be paid to Navios in exchange for acquisition of vessels: Gross proceeds on issuance of common units \$210,000 Estimated underwriting fees and offering expenses (16,700) Net proceeds on issuance of common units 193,300 Incurrence of debt, net of financing costs and cash retained 160,000 Aggregate cash consideration to be paid to Navios in exchange for acquisition of vessels \$ 353,300 Tor acquisition of vessels Ψ 000,000 Less: carrying amounts of assets and liabilities assumed from Navios Maritime: Vessels \$ 139,905 Favorable lease terms \$ 57,384 Accounts receivable, net 552 Prepaid expenses and other current assets 1,714 Deferred drydocking and special survey costs, net 1,499 Total assets assumed (at carrying amounts) 201,054 Accounts payable 1,426 Accrued expenses 1,732 Deferred voyage revenue 1,694 Short-term backlog liability 400 Unfavorable lease terms 7,654 Total liabilities assumed (at carrying amounts) 12,906 Net assets assumed (at carrying amounts) \$ 188,148 Deemed dividend to parent (excess of cash consideration paid over net assets assumed) \$ 165,152

 (i) Represents the additional amortization expense calculated on the intangible assets and liabilities of Fantastiks, assuming the acquisition of Kleimar of which Fantastiks was a part occurred on January 1, 2006.
 Had the offering occurred on January 1, 2006, the amortization expense would have increased by \$3.1 million for the year ended December 31, 2006 and \$0.3 million for the six months ended June 30, 2007.
-The intangible assets and liabilities associated with Fantastiks were valued at the acquisition date of Kleimar by Navios (February 2, 2007) and consist of favorable lease terms relating to a charter-in contract amounting to \$52.9 million, favorable vessel purchase option amounting to \$6.7 million and unfavorable lease terms relating to charter-in contract amounting to \$52.9 million (be assenting to a charter-in contract amounting to \$6.2 million and unfavorable lease terms relating to a charter-in contract amounting to \$6.4 million and unfavorable lease terms are amortized under the straight line method over the useful life of the favorable and unfavorable lease terms (a. and 4.24 years, respectively).
-The favorable wessel purchase option is not amortized, and should the purchase option be exercised, the favorable option will be capitalized as part of the cost of the vessel and will be depreciated over the remaining useful life of the vessel.
+The intangible assets and liabilities associated with Fantastiks were valued at the acquisition date of Kleimar by Navios (February 2, 2007) and consist of favorable lease terms relating to a charter-in contract amounting to \$52.9 million, favorable vessel purchase option amounting to \$6.7 million and unfavorable lease terms relating to charter-out contracts, amounting to \$8.5 million.
+The favorable and unfavorable lease terms are amortized under the straight line method over the useful life of the favorable and unfavorable lease etrms (10.16 years and 4.24 years, respectively).
+The favorable wessel purchase option to not amortized, and should the purchase option be exercised, the favorable option will be capitalized as part of the cost of the vessel and will be depreciated over the remaining useful life of the vessel.